ryanblock/lambda-shell-commands/readme.md

 # AWS Lambda shell commands
-### Last updated: 2019-02-09T23:09:55.046Z, [skip to the command list ↓](#available-aws-lambda-shell-commands-shortcuts-and-syntax)
+### Last updated: 2019-02-12T17:46:23.978Z, [skip to the command list ↓](#available-aws-lambda-shell-commands-shortcuts-and-syntax)

 ## How Lambda works

-AWS Lambda is a full Linux microcontainer that boots up in milliseconds, on-demand, and bills in increments of 100ms.
+AWS Lambda is a full Linux microcontainer that boots up on-demand in milliseconds, billing in 100ms increments.

-Lambda is primarily used for running the business logic you feed one of its [supported runtimes](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html) (or your [custom runtime](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-custom.html), if you're into that!).
+Lambda is primarily used for running whatever business logic you feed one of its [supported runtimes](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html) (or the [custom runtime](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-custom.html) of your choosing, if you're into that!).

-However, it's not unusual to need to shell out for some kinds of work – after all, UNIX is pretty powerful! 🏋🏽‍♀️
+As in any application, it's not unusual to need to shell out for some kinds of operations – after all, UNIX is pretty powerful! 🏋🏽‍♀️

-Fortunately, every Lambda (which runs a lightweight AWS AMI) come equipped with a full complement of common Linux shell commands.
+Fortunately, Lambdas – which run a lightweight AWS AMI – come equipped with a full complement of common Linux shell commands.

 ### Helpful notes